Monday, July 07, 2025

 1. Instrument and Iterate Monthly:

-Demand relentless A/B testing and commit to pivot when data becomes stagnant.
+Demand relentless A/B testing and commit to pivoting when data becomes stagnant.

 1. Foster a Safe Culture for Feedback: